FieldRobotEvent/Virtual_Field_Robot_Event_21/competition_environment/README.md

 First, start the competition environment for your task, e.g. task 2 by running `bash start_competition_environment.sh 2`.
 This command will launch the a_container(simulation container) and the b_container(robot container) for task 2.
 If the b_container for this task does not exist yet, it will create one, based on the dockerfile located in `/b_container` and name this container `b_task_2`.
 However note that the dockerfile in the b_container directory ends with a launch command to start task 1.
 This is of course undesired for task 2.

 While this container is active, we can change the start CMD by running the command `bash change_my_start_cmd.sh "sh -c \"<my launch command>""` .
-To change the start command to start the example robot for task 2, use the following command: `bash change_my_start_cmd.sh "sh -c \"roslaunch example_robot_brain task_2.launch --wait –screen\""`.
+To change the start command to start the example robot for task 2, use the following command: `bash change_my_start_cmd.sh "sh -c \"roslaunch example_robot_brain task_2.launch --wait --screen\""`.
 The container named b_task_2 will now be equipped with this start command.

 Now stop the competition environment by running `bash stop_competition_environment.sh 2`